-I think I can safely say that British bureaucracy is the utter worst.
+I think I can safely say that British bureaucracy is frustrating as hell.
 I was shocked by the amount of red tape I had to go through to do just about anything.

 Like opening a bank account, for example.
 I had a near impossible time trying to do this when I arrived – they wouldn’t take one without proof of address, but I hadn’t started working, so I couldn’t sign a lease, but I couldn’t pay a bond without a bank account or get a job… it was a mess.
 Thank goodness I soon learned there were banks that would allow you to open an account with just a passport like Metrobank (which I thoroughly recommend) and Lloyds.

 And the less said about HMRC the better.